U-value & G-value

-As a rule, you can assume that around 35% of a house's heat escapes through the windows.
-The extent of the heat loss depends on the glazing, among other things.
-It all depends on whether the window has single, double or triple glazing, the type of glass used and the gas filling between the individual layers.
-At the same time, penetrating sunlight often contributes to high costs, as a building then has to be cooled in the summer months, which is energy-intensive.
-The balance between warm and cold, summer and winter, is made easier by the right glazing.
+In general, it can be assumed that approximately 35% of a house's heat escapes through the window areas.
+The extent of heat loss depends, among other factors, on the type of glazing.
+It matters whether the window is single, double, or triple glazed, what type of glass is used, and what gas filling is present between the individual layers.
+At the same time, incoming sunlight often contributes to high costs, as a building must then be cooled energy-intensive during the summer months.
+The balance between warm and cold, summer and winter, is facilitated by the right glazing.

 What is the g-value?